 Guinea pigs food dos and don’ts

 Do regularly clean out your guinea pigs’ food bowl, as their bedding, fur and general mess will quickly soil the bowl.
-Consider cleaning your pets’ bowls after each feeding with a wipe or spray.
+It’s a good idea to clean your pets’ bowls after each feeding with a wipe or spray.

-Don’t give your guinea pig any type of meat or fish, as this could lead to illness.
-If your guinea pig has accidentally eaten meat, it’s best to take them to the vet immediately.
+Don’t give your guinea pig any type of meat or fish.
+This could lead to illness, and if your guinea pig has accidentally eaten meat, take them to the vet immediately.

 Do change your guinea pigs’ water every few days, not only once the bowl is empty.
 This ensures a clean water supply.

-Don’t give your guinea pigs too many treats if you are attempting to train them – the treats will go further in training if your pet sees them as something special!
+Don’t give your guinea pigs too many treats when attempting to train them.
+The treats will go further in training if your pet sees them as something really special!